rhythem1712/Authentication-System/README.md

-This is a project implemented with a fully featured JSON Web Token Authentication system in Django and React.
+This is a project implemented with a fully featured JSON Web based Authentication system in Django and React.

 In order to test out this project, follow these steps: